page title icon Fidelcrest Review – Rules, Pros, Cons & Promos (2023)

 Fidelcrest the proprietary trading company was established at the same time as Fidelcrest Proprietary Trading Company.
 That sounds redundant, but Fidelcrest Proprietary Trading Company (capital letters) has the actual capital (hence the capitals?) and issues the real money to traders once they pass the evaluation and become funded.
 The lowercase Fidelcrest proprietary trading firm handles the Trading Challenge and the Verification stages of the evaluation process.

-How does Fidelcrest work?
+How did Fidelcrest work?

-Fidelcrest works exactly like other prop firms.
+Fidelcrest worked exactly like other prop firms.
 For a fee, you can audition to receive a Fidelcrest funded account that could give you as much as $1 million of Fidelcrest capital for you to trade.
 Whatever profits you make you will split with Fidelcrest, keeping either 80% or 90% for yourself.
 If you lose money, Fidelcrest will pay off your tab, but probably won’t keep you around.

 To get started, pick an account size, pay the one-time fee, and you’ll begin the Trading Challenge.
 If you meet your trading objectives, you’ll advance to the Verification Stage.
 If you pass the Verification Stage, you’ll receive a bonus for your efforts and become a Fidelcrest Funded Trader.